Jesus spent 40 days and 40 nights in the desert. Can you imagine how thirsty he must have felt?

 Alternatively, you can use any wide-mouthed cup or water bottle to stay focused on the project’s central purpose: to provide water for those who have none!

-2. How does it make you feel that many families in Ghana, Malawi and Zambia don’t have clean water to drink?
+3. How does it make you feel knowing that many families in Zambia and Malawi don’t have clean water to drink?

 God our Father, come to the rescue of families who live without clean water.
-May your Holy Spirit give them refreshment and empower us as a Catholic family to do what we can to meet this pressing needs.
-Be with your servant, Fr.
-John Bosco, as he serves your people in Ghana and works to bring clean water and the Gospel to families struggling to survive.
+May your Holy Spirit give them refreshment and help us as a family to meet this pressing need.
+Be with children like Miriam and bring clean water and the Gospel to families struggling to survive.
 You are their hope and salvation!
-In your holy name we pray, amen.
+In your holy name we pray.
+Amen.